abacuscl/basicimprovements/README.md

  If there is no target player, it defaults to yourself.

  - `/tsd`
-   - Permission: `basicimprovements.time`
+   - Permission: `basicimprovements.shorttime`

  Sets the time to day.

  - `/tsn`
-   - Permission: `basicimprovements.time`
+   - Permission: `basicimprovements.shorttime`

  Sets the time to night.

  #### Gamemode Commands
  - `/gma [target]`
-   - Permission: `basicimprovements.gamemode`
+   - Permission: `basicimprovements.shortgamemode`

  Sets the target player's gamemode to adventure.
  If there is no target player, it defaults to yourself.

  - `/gms [target]`
-   - Permission: `basicimprovements.gamemode`
+   - Permission: `basicimprovements.shortgamemode`

  Sets the target player's gamemode to survival.
  If there is no target player, it defaults to yourself.

  - `/gmc [target]`
-   - Permission: `basicimprovements.gamemode`
+   - Permission: `basicimprovements.shortgamemode`

  Sets the target player's gamemode to creative.
  If there is no target player, it defaults to yourself.

  - `/gmsp [target]`
-   - Permission: `basicimprovements.gamemode`
+   - Permission: `basicimprovements.shortgamemode`

  Sets the target player's gamemode to spectator.
  If there is no target player, it defaults to yourself.